Frequently Asked Questions

 Are your buckwheat hulls organic?

 We take great pride in manufacturing the best pillow possible.
-With every purchase of buckwheat hulls from our suppliers, we painstakingly inspect all sources and purchase only the very best available.
-Buckwheat crops are grown without herbicides or pesticides and thus organic certification is not the most significant factor involved in our crop choice.
+With every purchase of buckwheat hulls from our suppliers, we inspect all sources and purchase only the very best available.
+Buckwheat crops are grown without the harsh herbicides or pesticides frequently used for other crops.
+Thus organic certification is not the most significant factor involved in our crop choice.
 When selecting hulls we are primarily concerned with the physical quality of the hulls; they must be intact (not crushed flat).
-We prefer certified organic when they’re available, but when a non-certified crop is of superior quality, we’ll select that one.
+We prefer certified organic when they’re available, but when a non-certified crop is of superior quality, we always select that one.

 Could I be allergic to buckwheat hulls?

-While buckwheat pillows are often described as hypoallergenic, a very tiny percentage of people could experience an allergic reaction to buckwheat flour residue which may remain from the milling process.
+While buckwheat pillows are described by some as being hypoallergenic, a small percentage of people could experience an allergic reaction to buckwheat flour residue which can remain from the milling process.
 We take extra care to purchase only buckwheat hulls that have been thoroughly cleaned of all leftover flour or other foreign material.

 How big are the boxes of buckwheat hulls you sell?

 We sell buckwheat hulls in ten-pound boxes measuring 24 x 16 x 7 inches.
 Twenty-pound orders are 24 x 16 x 13 inches.

 Have a question about buckwheat pillows?
 Ask us!